natefoxr/CheckMyIp/README.md

 #### To run this program in the background use nohup to have no hangups and the program will run in the background

+The commands for this are specific to linux machines.

 Run this command `nohup python3 check_my_ip.py &` while in the cloned directory.
 The "&" will tell this program to run in the background.